pyQode/pyqode.core/doc/source/getting_started.rst

 .. note:: You can also use the qt package of pyqode.core to write a bindings
-          independant application but you have to be aware that pyqode.core.qt does not wrap the entire Qt API, only what was required for pyQode.
+          independent application but you have to be aware that ``pyqode.core.qt`` does not wrap the entire Qt API (it only what was required to write pyQode).

 The backend
 -----------

-pyQode is a client server API, the GUI side is called the ``frontend`` and the background process used to perfom heavyweight computation is called ``backend``.
+pyQode is a client server API, the GUI side is called the ``frontend`` and the background process used to perfom heavyweight computation is called the ``backend``.

 When writing a pyQode application, you have to write both the frontend script